 Though I love the concept of the Roth, funding such an account has not been simple.
 Income must fall under IRS thresholds plus you must have the cash needed to make a contribution.
-In addition, its advantages must be weighed against the benefits of traditional IRAs, which reduce taxable income in the year you make the contribution as long as you meet IRS guidelines.
+In addition, its advantages must be weighed against the benefits of traditional IRAs, which generally reduce taxable income in the year you make the contribution.

-Recently, my husband's employer started offering the Roth designation in its 401(k) plan.
-So, rather than mess with the Roth IRA, we decided to max out contributions to the Roth 401(k) (and fund any shortfalls in take-home income by selling shares of a concentrated holding).
+A few years ago, my husband's employer started offering the Roth designation in its 401(k) plan.
+So, rather than mess with the Roth IRA, we decided to max out contributions to the Roth 401(k), which means this account is funded with $25,000 annually consisting of regular and catch-up contributions ($19,000 + $6,000).
+That's a lot of money to set aside for retirement so we fund any short-falls in take-home income and expenses by selling shares from a former employer's stock plan.
 This move allows us to both diversify and boost our Roth account balances.

 Now that I have a Roth IRA and a Roth 401(k), I have discovered that though they have similarities, they also have differences.
 Here is what I have learned:

 - Contributions to a Roth IRA or Roth designated account in a 401(k) plan are not deducted from income in the year that I make the contribution

 - Investments inside the account grow tax-free; investment gains, dividends, and interest are not taxed when held in both types of Roth accounts

 - Distributions or withdrawals are not included in income tax